 Backends

-cronix supports four host schedulers in v1.
+cronix supports five host schedulers in v1.
 The backend is selected at apply time via --backend <name>; everything else (manifest, signing, retries) is identical across backends.

 | Backend | What cronix writes | When to use |